jongan69/rn-context-reducer-memo-demo/README.md

 # rn-context-reducer-memo-demo

-This app  demos useage of certain React Native Hooks and Dynamic Touch Opacity in Modifeid Themed.tsx
+This app  demos usage of certain React Native Hooks and Dynamic Touch Opacity in Modified Themed.tsx

 Features in AppContext.tsx:

 - useContext
 - useReducer
 - useMemo
-# coinflipExpoApp